GhostInTheSteiner/GhostInTheSteiner.github.io/Phase 13.6.md

 I stood at the empty airport apron.
 The hustle and bustle of a few days ago completely vanished, leaving behind a silent and peaceful atmosphere.
 Somewhere in the distance I could hear the leaves of trees rustling in the cold morning winds.

-Right after leaving Frau's room I decided to come here.
-To the place that should become my last opportunity to spend time Misa-nee.
+Right after leaving Frau's room, I decided to come here.
+To the very same place that should become my last opportunity to spend time Misa-nee.
 At least... for a while to come.

 Super GunBuild-1—proudly standing here just a few days ago—was now nowhere to be found.
 That's because—